campanam/Kauai/README.md

 Campana MG, Venkatraman M, Masuda B, Crampton LH, Fleischer RC.
 2022.
 Kauai Honeycreepers Analysis Pipeline version 0.1.0. *Final Technical Report for 'Analysis of Akikiki and Akekee genetics to Manage Captive Flock'*.

 # Funding
-This project was supported by the United States Fish and Wildlife Service.
+This project was supported by the United States Fish and Wildlife Service and the Smithsonian Institution.